-Before we go into the aspects of the Prepayment Calculator and learn how to use it, it is essential to comprehend the concept of the EMI.
+Before we go into the aspects of the Foreclosure Calculator and learn how to use it, it is essential to comprehend the concept of the EMI.

 EMI stands for Equated Monthly Instalment.
 It constitutes the amount that a borrower has to repay every month for specific loan tenure.
 EMI depends on the following three factors:

 The calculation of the EMI is a complex process.
 However, EMI Calculator is available on the internet.
 These calculators are also available on the official websites of the individual banks and financial institutions.
-One such calculator is also available on our site.
+One such Loan Closure Calculator is also available on our site.